xzhang222/sR1-method/README.md

 orientation_file='orientations_benzene.txt'

-Now run s_rap119.py with fast=3 once, and run with fast=4 once.
+Now run s_rap119.py with fast=3.
 To this point, the orientations of benzene rings are saved in orientation_benzene.txt file.

 To add two benzene rings with orientations 0 and 1 to the current partial model, edit these lines in s_rap119.py as: